awqx/awqx.github.io/writing/cat_soup.md

 ---
 layout: post
-title: Happiness in the Meaningless: How to Enjoy Cat Soup
+title: Happiness in the Meaningless - How to Enjoy Cat Soup
 writing: 20200513
 date: 13 May 2020
 ---